 Spring 2021 Information

-This spring, the University of Montevallo will continue to follow the same protocols as outlined in the Falcon Forward plan developed and distributed last summer, with minor changes related to academics, re-entry testing and more.
+This spring, the University of Montevallo will continue to follow the same protocols as outlined in the Falcon Forward plan developed and distributed last summer, with minor changes related to academics, testing and more.
 Details about the University’s spring plans are below.

 To support a safe and healthy environment at UM, the University will implement weekly sentinel testing across campus, beginning Tuesday, Jan.
 26, and will continue through the end of the spring semester in the Farmer Hall meeting room.
 Sentinel testing is a random sampling of all asymptomatic students, faculty and staff to understand the underlying prevalence of infection on campus so we can respond promptly to any outbreaks or increases in infection rates.
 Every week, we intend to randomly test at least 3-5 percent of our on-campus population.
 All members of the University community are expected to participate in this important preventive measure.

 If you have not already done so, please visit healthy.verily.com to set up an account to be included in sentinel testing.
 Use your UM email address to create your account.
 You will answer some basic questions and verify your email.
 Once your account is created, you are all done for now.